 That the Personal Representatives switched the accounts without proper notice of what they were doing and misled the beneficiaries and interested parties in order to wreak havoc on the lives of the beneficiaries, even claiming as evidenced in the Petition, that they would leave Petitioner and his family with no monies and would foreclose on their home and evict them penniless if they hired legal counsel, asked for documents or accountings and did not go along with an insurance fraud scheme already explained in the Petition, Paragraphs Pages and the Petition to Remove Personal Representatives” (“Petition 2”) filed with this Court on July 24, 2013.
-That the illegal actions of Spallina, Tescher and Tescher & Spallina as purported Personal Representatives and Estate Counsel for Simon and Shirley and their notary public, Kimberly Moran, have caused intentional financial hardships now on the beneficiaries that will be LIFE THREATENING when the Oppenheimer School funds are depleted.
-That all of the wanton and reckless and illegal acts have combined to cause an immediate need for interim distribution of estate assets ordered by this Court to maintain even basic life sustaining needs.
+That the illegal actions of Spallina, Tescher and Tescher & Spallina as purported Personal Representatives and Estate Counsel for Simon and Shirley and their notary public, Kimberly Moran, have caused intentional financial hardships now on the beneficiaries that will be LIFE THREATENING when the Oppenheimer School funds are depleted for Petitioner’s minor children.
+That all of the wanton and reckless and illegal acts have combined to cause an immediate need for interim distribution of estate assets to be ordered by this Court to maintain even basic life sustaining needs for the grandchildren.

-This perilous situation created by the Personal Representatives with scienter is evident from Janet Craig of Oppenheimer’s letter, which is produced herein as Exhibit 1, whereby this Court can see that the living and school expenses of Petitioner and his immediate family were paid wholly by Simon and Shirley prior to death for many years and the estate plans were set up to have these funds continued throughout the estate distribution process and without interruption in paying these expenses for necessary living expenses.
-Hence, for aforesaid reasons Petitioner requests this Court issue an order to fund $100,000.00 annual living expenses as was done for years and set up by Simon through trust, etc. Petitioner requests this Court issue an order to put back into these trusts approximately $100,000.00 as living expenses for 2012 as these funds were misappropriated by the Personal Representatives.
-It should be noted that since Oppenheimer sent the attached Exhibit 1 email on July 16, 2013, asking the Personal Representatives what they intended on doing about the situation they created there has been NO response, again showing a lack of duty and care to the beneficiaries and woeful disregard of the their fiduciary duties.
+This perilous situation created by the Personal Representatives with scienter is evident from Janet Craig of Oppenheimer’s letter, Exhibit 1, whereby this Court can see that the living and school expenses of Petitioner and his immediate family were paid wholly by Simon and Shirley prior to their deaths for many years and the estate plans were set up to have these funds continued throughout the estate distribution process and without interruption in paying these expenses for necessary living expenses.
+Hence, for the aforesaid reasons Petitioner requests this Court issue an order to fund $100,000.00 annual living expenses as was done for years and set up by Simon through trust, etc. Petitioner requests this Court issue an order to put back into these school trusts approximately $100,000.00 taken out as living expenses for 2012, as these funds were misappropriated by the Personal Representatives.
+It should be noted that since Oppenheimer sent the attached Exhibit 1 email on July 16, 2013, asking the Personal Representatives what they intended on doing about the situation they created and replenish the misallocated funds there has been NO response from the Personal Representatives, again showing a lack of duty and care to the beneficiaries and woeful disregard of the their fiduciary duties.

 That the Saint Andrews School Annual Tuition for 2013 is as follows: